Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Applications to the locally smooth cohomology of

-We will discuss the assumption $(\dagger)_q$ by reviewing classical facts.
-It is classical that $\Diff(M)$ is a Fr\'echet--Lie group modelled on the Fr\'echet space $\mathfrak{X}(M)$ of smooth vector fields; see, e.g., \cite{KrieglMichor}.
+We also discuss the assumption $(\dagger)_q$ by recalling some classical facts and the Smale conjecture.
+It is a classical fact that $\Diff(M)$ is a Fr\'echet--Lie group modeled on the Fr\'echet space $\mathfrak{X}(M)$ of smooth vector fields; see, e.g., \cite{KrieglMichor}.
 The subgroup $\Diff_v(M):=\{f\in\Diff(M)\mid f^*v=v\}$ is a Fr\'echet--Lie subgroup.
 Consider the map